Skip To Content Skip To Navigation Go to Accessibility Statement

 Insurance Eligibility

-One of the many perks of using TENS therapy is the devices are often eligible to be covered by insurance policies, making them ideal for those on a tight budget.
+One of the many perks of TENS machines is they're often eligible for insurance coverage.
+This makes them ideal for those on a tight budget.
 This might be worth considering when choosing a machine, as it can save money.
 There are a few things that may make a device eligible, including:

 • Medical necessity: The device must be prescribed as a medical necessity by a professional for a specific condition.